TrevorMills/formidable-plus/readme.txt

 == Changelog ==

+= 1.2.6 =
+* Fix: Issue with exponential growth in calculation fields
+* Fix: Datepicker after sorting bug ( thanks Scott Gallup )
+* Fix: Radioline rows/columns now behave properly in calculations
+* New: Radioline rows/columns can now take the value of the header, or can be an incrementer value.

 = 1.2.5 =
 * Fix: fixing issues where table values that got stored as custom post meta were not showing up, and sometimes causing ksort error